bdcoelho/CodeQuiz/README.md

 The questions are selected from a publicly available source ("https://www.w3schools.com/js/js_quiz.asp").
 Scores are stored locally on the user's browser and will not be lost if the browser is refreshed or reopened.
 The scores are sorted from high to low.

+The application is built to be responsive across a range of screen sizes.

 ## Acceptance Criteria
 * GIVEN I am taking a code quiz
 * WHEN I click the start button